ValerioS05/pj2Quizzer/README.md

   It broads your knowledge in a friendly and light enviroment wheter you play for fun,learning or competition.

 ### Difficulty , Questions Answers
-- The questions don`t follow a singular topic but more of general knowledge
+- The questions don`t follow a singular topic but more of general knowledge.
-- One question at a time with a number of answers
+- One question at a time with a number of answers.
-- 2 answers for easy mode ( very easy question)
+- 2 answers for easy mode ( very easy question).
-- 3 answers for normal mode (simple questions)
+- 3 answers for normal mode (simple questions).
-- 4 answers for hard mode (tougher questions)
+- 4 answers for hard mode (tougher questions).
 ---
 ## UI